Pentagram Chile: Pentagram return (2000–2012)

 In 2000, while Reisenegger was living in Europe, two demos plus a couple of live recordings from 1987 were reissued on CD by the now defunct Chilean label Picoroco Records.
 On May 27, 2001, a single reunion concert was held at a jam-packed Providencia theater.
 Old and new fans of the group were there to witness this historical reunion.
 On that occasion, three original members were there (Reisenegger, Topelberg and Uribe) as well as former Criminal bassist Juan Francisco Cueto Cato, who took over bass duties for the occasion because of Alfredo Peña's demise.
 This concert included Pentagram's classic songs, as well as covers of Slayer and Venom plus an old unreleased song; it was published under the title Pentagram Reborn 2001, paying a tribute to a band of the extreme metal genre in Chile and Latin America.

 In 2008, Under The Spell Of The Pentagram was released on digipack format containing a CD and DVD.
 The CD includes the first two demos, that had been previously released in 2000, and the DVD contains the Pentagram Reborn 2001 concert and three presentations in 1987 at gymnasium Manuel Plaza.

 Pentagram reunited in 2009 for their first national tour, which began in the Chilean Metal Summit (June 14, Theatre Caupolicán).
 The second one was the European tour that took them to countries like Spain and Norway, ending in Wacken Festival, Germany.
 Another highlight was sharing stage with Atomic Aggressor as opening acts for the British Venom on December 9 at Teatro Caupolican.

 In May 2010 they started the songwriting sessions for the new album, which resulted in eight new songs, which should have been recorded in October 2010.

 After three years of waiting since the original announcement, on January 23, 2012, a statement from the official Facebook page of the band was issued:

 "Just wanted to let you all know we Have Resumed work on the first Pentagram album! | Les queremos comunicar que hemos retomado el trabajo en el primer álbum de PENTAGRAM!"

 The delay was largely due to Reisenegger mainly working with Lock Up and Criminal with whom he released Akelarre in late 2011 and gave several concerts.
 All this left the continuity of his work with Pentagram in doubt.

-Name change and The Malefice (2012—present)
+Name change, The Malefice and Eternal Life of Madness (2012—present)

 In May 2012, the band changed their name to Pentagram Chile, to avoid confusion with the American band of the same name.

 In March 2013, the band announced they were releasing their debut album, entitled The Malefice, in June or July of the same year, 28 years after the band's formation.

+In January 2024, the band announced they had signed with Listenable Records and would be releasing their second album, Eternal Life of Madness, on April 26.